-While up to now we’ve been focused on how to store pasta by yourself, it’s also worth mentioning that you can purchase buckets of pasta already professionally packaged for long-term storage.
+While up to now, we’ve been focused on how to store pasta by yourself; it’s also worth mentioning that you can purchase buckets of pasta already professionally packaged for long-term storage.
 Many of these have an even longer shelf-life, like this Macaroni and Cheese Storage Bucket from Chef’s Banquet that has 120 servings and can be kept for up to twenty years.

-While you’re rotating your supplies, you can use this chance to check for evidence of pests or other problems.
+While rotating your supplies, you can use this chance to check for evidence of pests or other problems.
 You’ll be glad you found the problem early before you needed your emergency rations.

-The sell-by date on pasta is a guide for retailers and shoppers, but it doesn’t necessarily contain much useful information about how long you can safely consume the food.
-Usually, when we purchase dried pasta, it has a sell-by or best-by date one to two years in the future.
+The sell-by date on pasta is a guide for retailers and shoppers, but it doesn’t necessarily contain much helpful information about how long you can safely consume the food.
+Usually, when we purchase dried pasta, it has a sell-by or best-by date of one to two years in the future.
 Beyond that, in a typical kitchen situation, another two years past the sell-by date is generally considered safe, especially if the pasta is stored in a sealed container.

-Most cultures have some kind of pasta, from ramen to rice noodles to buckwheat noodles and many more.
-This is excellent news for preppers since one of the real dangers of having to eat from a cache of the same food over time is how boring it could be.
+Most cultures have some pasta, from ramen to rice noodles to buckwheat noodles and many more.
+This is excellent news for preppers since one of the dangers of eating from a cache of the same food over time is how boring it could be.

 Assuming we’re prepping for a catastrophe where regular food supplies are disrupted, it’s a good idea to consider cooking time.
 While most pasta is considered “fast” to prepare under normal circumstances, the difference in cooking time can be doubled depending on the variety you have.

 Aside from typical sauced pasta dishes with meat or vegetables, you can also use noodles in casseroles, soups, and salads.
 Be sure that you have the right ingredients on hand to suit the types of pasta you’re putting in your long-term storage plans.

-Double-check your ingredient list, cooking time, and best-by date when you’re purchasing pasta if you’re planning to store it for a long time.
-If your pasta has a best-by date one or two years in the future, it will probably be suitable for storing.
+Double-check your ingredient list, cooking time, and best-by date when purchasing pasta if you’re planning to store it for a long time.
+If your pasta has a best-by date of one or two years later, it will probably be suitable for storing.

 Be sure to store your pasta away from the leading causes of food deterioration: heat, light, moisture, oxygen, and pests.
-If you can account for all of these, your pasta (and other foods you add to your cache) should be safe in the long-term.
+If you can account for all of these, your pasta (and other foods you add to your cache) should be safe in the long term.